-The Indian railway network links with that of Pakistan with line from Amritsar through border town of Atari, where it connects with a Pakistan Railways line from Lahore.
-The Indian network has several connections with the network of Bangladesh, but there are no through passenger trains.
-A metre gauge line of the North Eastern Railway division of Indian Railways reaches the border town of Jaynagar, where there is interchange with the 2ft 6in (762mm) gauge Janakpur Railway of Nepal.
-A short branch of the Indian Railways reaches Brirgunj in Nepal, following the route of an earlier 2ft 6in (762mm) gauge line.
+The Indian railway network has two international connections with Pakistan.
+There are several international connections with Bangladesh, but only one is used passenger trains.
+A line of the North Eastern Railway division of Indian Railways reaches the border town of Jaynagar, where it will join a line to Janakpur in Nepal planned to open in 2017 as a replacement for an earlier 2ft 6in (762mm) gauge line.
+A short Indian Railways branch reaches Brirgunj in Nepal.
+It also follows the route of an earlier 2ft 6in (762mm) gauge line.

 In 2006, Dedicated Freight Corridor Corporation of India Limited (DFCCIL) was set up as a government company to coordinate the design, build, operation and maintenance of new dedicated freight railways in the country.
 Current projects amount to over 3300km of new line.